 Hector, who is fluent in both Spanish and Irish, says that “having a second language opens doors.
 At an ELC course, students can brush up on their language skills and exam texts, have fun and make friends for life all at the same time.
 It’s like the Gaeltacht experience, only for global languages instead!”

 Running from June until the end of August, individual courses last just under three weeks and involve over 40 hours of formal learning with native French, German and Spanish speaking staff providing a linguistic and cultural dimension.
 Classes take place six days a week for half of the day, separate courses cover the Junior and Leaving Certificate exams with the majority of students reporting an improvement in their overall grade – and a wide range and choice of activities in the afternoons and evenings.

-He notes “ELC is excellent value when compared to grinds costing €50 an hour!
-Plus, very importantly, after the couple of years we’ve had, our courses are not confined to a classroom, but involve cultural, sporting, and recreational activity too.
+He notes “Euro Languages College is excellent value when compared to grinds costing €50 an hour!
+Plus, very importantly, after the couple of years we’ve had, our courses are not confined to a classroom but involve cultural, sporting, and recreational activities too.
 This lowers anxiety, so young people learn in a relaxed way, experiencing the language fully”.

 Comments Padraig “for instance, during the summer a parent rang the office to tell us that all her children had attended ELC courses, one of her boys who disliked French before attending the ELC course is now doing a Masters in European Studies in Brussels, after developing a love for the French language & culture.
 Another parent whose daughter attended the ELC courses in 2021, described the course as a lifesaver, it brought a sense of normality to her life during the pandemic, she is aiming for a high grade and the course has improved her oral and aural preparation beyond recognition for Leaving Cert 2022.”